yunhao18/ai/RDME_EN.md

 &emsp;
   <div class="h4-div">
- - Efficiently conducts intraday trading, accurately timing buys and sells
+ - Efficiently conducts intraday trading, accurately timing buys and sells <br>
- - Effectively manages over 50 stocks or more if needed
+ - Effectively manages over 50 stocks or more if needed <br>
- - No long-term positions, eliminating stress and anxiety from life
+ - No long-term positions, eliminating stress and anxiety from life <br>
- - Computers can accurately and timely execute profit-taking and stop-loss, increasing win rates and bringing a sense of satisfaction
+ - Computers can accurately and timely execute profit-taking and stop-loss, avoids emotional trading thus increasing win rates <br>
- - Computer trading avoids emotional trading
- - Computers not only execute timely stop-loss but also avoid increasing leverage without a preset plan
+ - Computers not only execute timely stop-loss but also avoid increasing leverage and debt <br>
- - Highly efficient and time-saving, accurately seizing market opportunities
- - Computers replace manual work, saving time and effort, bringing harmony and happiness
+ - Highly efficient and time-saving, saving time and effort, bringing harmony and happiness to life
 </div>
 &nbsp;